hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

 const mood = await axios.get<IMoodAPIResponse>('/api/mood');
 ```

 That is way better, our API is now type-safe.
-The TypeScript compiler catches typos, we get auto-completion and code refactoring support!
+The TypeScript compiler catches typos, and we have proper auto-completion and code refactoring!

 ![A typed response provides completion and catches typos](/assets/ts-structure-tuto/typed-response.gif)